 NB: One approach to this task is developing a set of operations in which all actions are transitive (i.e., the final state of the entity does not change regardless of the order in which the changes were applied).
-One example of such a nomenclature is CRDT.
-However, we consider this approach viable only in some subject areas, as in real life, non-transitive changes are always possible.
+One example of such a nomenclature is a conflict-free replicated data type (CRDT).2 However, we consider this approach viable only in some subject areas, as in real life, non-transitive changes are always possible.
 If one user entered new text in the document and another user removed the document completely, there is no way to automatically resolve this conflict that would satisfy both users.
 The only correct way of resolving this conflict is explicitly asking users which option for mitigating the issue they prefer.